Thrombosis prevention: Research

 An international registry and risk assessment calculator is being used to centralize data on post-surgical venous thrombosis and its prevention.
-Hospitals are implementing a multi-disciplinary approach to prevent of blood clots.
-This includes adequate assessment of the risks, follow up on missed doses of medication and instituting a 'patient-centered' approach endorsed by the Joint Commission.
+Hospitals are implementing a multidisciplinary approach to prevent of blood clots.
+This includes adequate assessment of the risks, follow-up on missed doses of medication, and instituting a 'patient-centered' approach endorsed by the Joint Commission.
 Recommendations regarding the prevention of blood clots vary widely between clinicians and treatment facilities.
 Research continues to clarify these discrepancies.
 The metabolic state of hypercoagulability (the tendency to form blood clots) tests are being developed.
 These include the evaluation of the thrombin–antithrombin complexes (TAT), low levels of the anticoagulants ATIII and protein C, but these tests are not yet widely available.